Captain Hook: Other film appearances

-In the sequel Return to Never Land, Hook mistakes Wendy's daughter Jane for Wendy and uses her as bait to lure Peter Pan to his death.
+In the sequel Return to Never Land (2002), Hook mistakes Wendy's daughter Jane for Wendy and uses her as bait to lure Peter Pan to his death.
 After this fails, he promises to take Jane home if she will help him find the island's treasure, and "not to harm a single hair on Peter Pan's head".
 This last promise is kept when he pulls a single hair from Peter's head, declaring "the rest of him is mine".
 At the end of the film, he and the crew are pursued into the distance by a giant octopus.

 Captain Hook is one of the Disney Villains who have a main focus in the direct-to-video anthology film Once Upon a Halloween.

 Captain Hook's origins are explored in the Disney Fairies film The Pirate Fairy, in which he is voiced by Tom Hiddleston.
-In the story, a young James years before he lost his hand, pretended to be a pirate ship's cabin boy and befriended a rebellious fairy Zarina who had left Pixie Hollow after being dismissed as a dust-keeper when her unauthorised experiments with pixie dust led to a disaster.
+In the story, a young James years before he lost his hand, pretended to be a pirate ship's cabin boy and befriended the rebellious fairy Zarina, who had left Pixie Hollow after being dismissed as a dust-keeper when her unauthorised experiments with pixie dust led to a disaster.
 James foresaw the great potential of the pixie dust and let Zarina think she had the authority over pirates.

-In The Simpsons short film Welcome to the Club, Captain Hook appears along with other Disney Villains trying to convince Lisa Simpson how fun it is to be a villain.
+In The Simpsons short film Welcome to the Club, Captain Hook (voiced by Kevin Michael Richardson) appears along with other Disney Villains trying to convince Lisa Simpson how fun it is to be a villain.
+He also appears in the short film The Most Wonderful Time of the Year.

-Jude Law will play Hook in Disney's upcoming live-action film Peter Pan & Wendy, his hook now on the right, which adapts material from the 1953 animated film.
-In contrast to Barrie's original play and later Peter Pan adaptations, in which the same actor play Hook and Mr. Darling, the latter's role will be performed by a different actor, Alan Tudyk.
+Jude Law portrays Captain Hook in the live-action film Peter Pan & Wendy, which adapts material from the 1953 animated film.
+Unlike the animated version, his hook is his right arm.
+Unlike Barrie's original play and later Peter Pan adaptations, in which the same actor play Hook and Mr. Darling, the latter's role is performed by a different actor, Alan Tudyk.
+In this version, Hook is revealed to be an old friend of Peter's and the first Lost Boy, but he left Neverland because he missed his mother.
+Years later, he returned to Neverland as a pirate, being rejected by Peter because he had grown up.

-Joshua Colley will play a young Hook in the upcoming live-action film Descendants: The Pocketwatch, from the Descendants franchise.
+Joshua Colley plays a teen Hook in the live-action film Descendants: The Rise of Red, from the Descendants franchise.
 His teenage son Harry (portrayed by Thomas Doherty) appears in the previous films of the franchise Descendants 2 and Descendants 3, Captain Hook being only mentioned.